Published: August 13, 2020

 How to Get Over Being Scared of Skydiving

-Is a fear of skydiving keeping your dreams of flight at bay?
+Is the fear of skydiving keeping your dreams of flight at bay?
 It doesn't have to.
 Being scared of skydiving doesn't mean you have to miss your chance to embark on the adventure of a lifetime.
 Far from it.
 Look, most reasonable, rational people are a little scared of skydiving: you are jumping from an aircraft in flight after all!
 From novice to expert, butterflies at the thought of exiting an aircraft 10,500ft above the ground are completely natural.

 Lucky for you, fear, in general, and most certainly the fear of skydiving, is something that is completely within your control.
 Here is how you can get over being afraid to skydive.